 Part two continues our exploration of NCAI’s international advocacy work and examines further how NCAI’s advocacy for Indigenous Peoples on the global stage ties into its larger mission of promoting tribal sovereignty.

-At the 17th session in 2024, Rochelle Morgan-Verdin, NCAI's Policy Lead for International Affairs, delivered two joint interventions on behalf of NCAI and the Native American Rights Fund (NARF) regarding matters of critical importance to NCAI's tribal membership.
+At the seventeenth session of EMRIP held July 8–12, 2024, Rochelle Morgan-Verdin, NCAI's Policy Lead for International Affairs, delivered two joint interventions on behalf of NCAI and the Native American Rights Fund (NARF) regarding matters of critical importance to NCAI's Tribal membership.